Discrete signature tensors for persistence landscapes: Application to knotted proteins

+It is worth noting that flattened landscape representations achieve relatively strong clustering performance, with ARI and NMI close to those of DLFM.
+However, this comes at a significant computational cost.
+In our implementation, the dimension of the flattened landscape vectors is $1{,}680{,}720$, corresponding to the total number of sampled critical points across all proteins and landscape levels.
+In contrast, the DLFM feature vectors have dimension $8{,}015$, while continuous signature representations have dimension $3{,}616$.
+Thus, DLFM achieves better performance while using feature vectors that are over two orders of magnitude smaller than those of the flattened landscape approach.

+In terms of computational aspects, continuous signatures are currently the fastest method among those considered, thanks to highly optimised implementations.
+The discrete signature computation is more expensive and typically takes on the order of minutes for the full dataset, while the naive methods based on direct landscape comparison require several hours.
+All experiments were performed on a machine with 13th Gen Intel Core i9-13900 CPU (32 cores, 5.6 GHz), and 31 Gi RAM, running Ubuntu Linux.
+Although DLFM is not the fastest method, its stronger clustering performance makes it a promising target for further optimisation.
+In particular, the present feature vectors are high-dimensional, and we did not perform feature selection or dimensionality reduction at the encoding stage, so there is likely room to substantially reduce the dimension without losing much discriminative power.

-The vertical bars in Figure \ref{fig:permuation_test} represent the score (ARI or NMI) obtained with random inputs, while the dashed red line represents the score observed by running the test with the chosen protein dataset.
-The fact that the score we obtain is far from the \textquotedblleft random\textquotedblright \space scores validates our test as reliable for protein datasets.\\ We further investigate how well the discrete signature captures structural classes by running a {\em centroid-based permutation test with separation ratio}: we compute the {\em average signature} within each structural class, and we compute the {\em separation ratio}, i.e. between-class/within-class distances.
+Statistical significance of the reported results was checked using a permutation test, obtaining p-values $\leq 0.001$.
+We further investigated how well the discrete signature captures structural classes by running a {\em centroid-based permutation test with separation ratio}: we compute the {\em average signature} within each structural class, and we compute the {\em separation ratio}, i.e. between-class/within-class distances.
 This is analogous to the test used in \cite{benjamin2023homology} using average landscapes.
-We obtain a separation ratio of $2.49$ with a p-value $< 0.001$ (cf.\ Figure \ref{fig:separation_ratio}).
+We obtain a separation ratio of $2.49$ with a p-value $< 0.001$.
 This test is independent of the k-means clustering.

-A large ratio means that different classes have different discrete signatures; equivalently, signatures separate structural classes.
-Figure \ref{fig:separation_ratio} shows that signatures do not separate random classes, for which the ratio is $< 0.5$ (dashed blue line), in contrast to the ratio of $2.49$ (dashed red line) obtained with the protein dataset.
-Again, this test validates a strong correlation between discrete signatures and clustering of structural classes.
+We refer to the GitHub repository for details on the permutation test and separation ratio.